acroucher/PyTOUGH/doc/source/mulgrids.rst

 .. index:: MULgraph geometry; block mappings

-The MULgraph geometry format names blocks according to one of its three :ref:`naming conventions <geometry_format_conventions>`.
+The MULgraph geometry format names blocks according to one of its :ref:`naming conventions <geometry_format_conventions>`.
 All of these conventions use part of the block name to indicate the layer and part of it to indicate the column.